 Spring Roads Open to Traffic

-- March 1: East Entrance to Lake Butte Overlook (Sylvan Pass).
+- March 1: East Entrance to Lake Butte Overlook (Sylvan Pass) and Mammoth to Norris.

-- March 5: Norris to Madison, Norris to Canyon.
+- March 3: Norris to Madison and Norris to Canyon.

 - March 15: All remaining groomed roads close.